 However, there are still gaps to be discussed.
 Few articles discussed teaching community organizing skills to current leaders of poor communities.
 Most were about how a well-trained academic could enter in and help organize a community.

 All of these articles looked at either a single case study of community organizing or discussed primarily the theoretical/academic aspects of it.
 The articles that focused on community organizing courses specifically did not discuss the methodology behind the structure and content of their courses.
-Therefore, little can be gained in terms of their research methods, as they were researching a topic that is directly related, but not exactly the formation of grassroots training course on community organizing.
+Therefore, little can be gained in terms of their research methods, as they were researching a topic that is directly related to, but not exactly, the formation of grassroots training course on community organizing.

 Chapter 6